mittinatten/freesasa/README.md

 It should be relatively straightforwad to build the command line tool for Windows using MinGW or Cygwin, but this hasn't been tested (let me know if you've got it to work).

+### Prerequisites for Ubuntu

+The following command will install all dependencies needed, some of which most users will already have, for a minimal build of FreeSASA in Ubuntu (verified for version 16, 18 and 20).

+    apt-get update
+    apt-get install git build-essential autoconf libc++-dev libc++abi-dev

+For a fully featured build, with ability to run unit tests, these additional packages are needed

+    apt-get install check libjson-c-dev libxml2-dev libxml2-utils

 ## Citing FreeSASA